influxdata/docs-v2/content/telegraf/v1.27/install.md

 brew install telegraf
 ```

+Run one of the following commands to start Telegraf and begin collecting and processing metrics:

-To have launchd start telegraf at next login:
+To have launchd start Telegraf as a service after the next login:

 ```
 ln -sfv /usr/local/opt/telegraf/*.plist ~/Library/LaunchAgents
 ```

-To load telegraf now:
+Start Telegraf as a launchd service:

 ```
 launchctl load ~/Library/LaunchAgents/homebrew.mxcl.telegraf.plist
 ```

-Or, if you don't want/need launchctl, you can just run:
+To run `telegraf` directly (and not as a launchd service):

 ```
 telegraf -config /usr/local/etc/telegraf.conf
 ```